 1. Share your data

-It's easy to share your results with others using shared pages.
-You can change your map style; create linked maps, charts, and tables; add descriptions; and then share your pages to be viewed by other members of your organization.
-A shared page can be viewed by all members of your organization, even if they do not have an Insights license.
-You can also embed the page in a web page or ArcGIS StoryMaps story, where it can be viewed by members of the public.
+It's easy to share your results with others using published reports.
+You can change your map style; create linked maps, charts, and tables; add descriptions; and then share your reports to be viewed by other members of your organization.
+A shared report can be viewed by all members of your organization, even if they do not have an Insights license.
+You can also embed the report in a web page or ArcGIS StoryMaps story, where it can be viewed by members of the public.

 3. Share your analysis